 Proof of the missing link

-Assume that Fn converges to F on compact subsets of Ω. It is clear by inspection that Fn is holomorphic in each variable separately, as is ∂z∂Fn.
+Assume that Fn converges uniformly to F on compact subsets of Ω. It is clear by inspection that Fn is holomorphic in each variable separately, as is ∂z∂Fn.

 Fix any (z0,w0)∈Ω. Since Ω is open, we can find a circle Cz centered at z0 and a closed disc Dw centered at w0 such that Cz×Dw∈Ω. Let w∈Dw.
 By Cauchy’s integral formula,